 Havana is a city of many contrasts.
-From its glorious Spanish colonial past and its dazzling array of cathedrals, forts and museums, to the Cuba of today, where the love of music and dance are seen in impromptu street displays of salsa and rumba, Havana is the past and present heartbeat of Cuba.
-But Havana isn’t just one city, it essentially three cities in one.
-At the center is Old Havana (Habana Vieja), with its narrow cobblestone streets, hanging balconies and vintage American cars.
+From its glorious Spanish colonial past and its dazzling array of cathedrals, forts and museums to the Cuba of today, where the love of music and dance are seen in impromptu street displays of salsa and rumba, Havana is the past and present heartbeat of Cuba.
+Havana isn’t just one city, it essentially three cities in one.
+At the center is Old Havana (Habana Vieja) with its narrow cobblestone streets, hanging balconies and vintage American cars.
 Habana Vieja is truly the heart and soul of the city.
-Named a World Heritage site in 1984, Old Havana showcases some of the finest examples of baroque and neoclassic architecture of the time.
-To the northwest, is the newer section known as Vedado, which now rivals of Old Havana for commercial and nightlife activities.
-The third Havana is the more affluent residential district that lies to the west.
+Named a Unesco World Heritage site in 1984, Old Havana showcases some of the finest examples of baroque and neoclassic architecture of the time.
+To the northwest, is the newer section known as Vedado, which now rivals Old Havana for commercial and nightlife activities.
+The third area of significance Havana is the more affluent residential district that lies to the west.
 The section known as Miramar boosts the newest section of the city dating from the 1920’s including many foreign embassies that reside in Miramar to this day.
-Above all, Havana is a city who inspires and cherishes its most revered writers, poets and philosophers.
-It’s no wonder that the likes Ernest Hemmingway made Havana their home.
+Above all, Havana is a city that inspires and cherishes its most revered writers, poets and philosophers.
+It’s no wonder that the likes Ernest Hemmingway made Havana his home.

-Las Terrazas.
-It was Fidel Castro’s idea.
-He wanted to create a green revolution by reforesting the mountains that had been logged by the Spanish conquistadors.
+It was Fidel Castro’s vision to create a green revolution by reforesting the mountains that had been logged by the Spanish conquistadors.
 This was a land destroyed by coffee plantations and the continued onslaught of hurricanes.
 In 1968 the grand experiment began under the direction of architect Osmany Cienfuegos.
-When it was done, 1360km of terraces were created and six million mahogany, cedar, mandarin, hibiscus, papaya and avocado trees were planted.
-Las Terrazas is only a 40 minute drive from Havana but truly a world apart with its breathtaking landscape of color and texture.
+When it was done, 845 miles of terraces were created and six million mahogany, cedar, mandarin, hibiscus, papaya and avocado trees were planted.
+Las Terrazas is only a 90-minute drive from Havana, but truly a world apart with its breathtaking landscape of color and texture.
 Las Terrazas was such a success that UNESCO gave it a biosphere status in 1984.
 Today, travelers can enjoy the beauty of this place while visiting the small charming communities that call this home.

 Santa Clara is considered Cuba’s most popular revolutionary city and is affectionately nicknamed La Ciudad del Che (the city of Che) in honor of Cuba’s national icon.
 Scattered about the city are monuments and historic buildings associated with the revolution.
 The city’s architecture is eclectic with colonial, neoclassical and postmodernist buildings dominating the city’s old downtown and the main square, Parque Vidal.
 For most Cubans, the plaza or square is a place to socialize, and Parque Vidal is no exception.
 In the not so distant past, young single Cubans liked to visit this main square and walk its perimeter with women staying to the inside and the men staying to the outside.